RetroDECK/ES-DE/USERGUIDE.md

 This gives you a choice between Normal and Borderless modes.
 With the borderless being more seamless as the ES window will always stay on top of other windows so the taskbar will not be visible when launching and returning from games.
 It will however break the alt-tab application switching of your window manager.
 For normal fullscreen mode, if a lower resolution than the screen resolution has been set via the --resolution command line argument, ES will render in full screen at the lower resolution.
 If a higher resolution than the screen resolution has been set, ES will run in a window.
 For the borderless mode, any changes to the resolution will make ES run in a window.

-**Power saver modes**

-Can be set to Disabled, Default, Enhanced or Instant.
-Set to Disabled by default.

 **When to save metadata**

 The metadata for a game is updated both by scraping and modifying data in the metadata editor, but also when launching a game, as the play count and last played date is then updated.
 This setting enables you to define when to write such metadata changes to the gamelist.xml files.
 Setting the option to "Never" will disable writing to these files altogether, except for some special conditions such as when a game is manually deleted using the metadata editor, or when scraping using the multi-scraper (the multi-scraper will always save any updates immediately to the gamelist.xml files).
 In theory "On exit" will give some performance gains, but it's normally recommended to leave the setting at its default value which is "Always".
 Note that with the settings set to "Never", any updates such as the last played date will still be shown on screen, however during the next application startup, any values previously saved to the gamelist.xml files will be read in again.
 As well, when changing this setting to "Always" from either of the two other options, any pending changes will be immediately written to the gamelist.xml files.